ed0sidik/Druck-I2C/README.md

 The library and sample code have been verified to work with Arduino UNO compatible Adafruit Metro Mini 328 board (ATmega328 chip).
 Below is the link to Adafruit board page.<br>
 www.adafruit.com/product/2590
+Since DPS5000-I2C logic level is 3.3V, please make sure the board logic level is adjusted to 3.3V.